warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 ## Design Constraints

-To recap the last post, the biggest frustration we saw with the old Sync setup process was that it didn't "work like other systems": users *thought* that their email and password would be sufficient to get their data back, but in fact it required access to a device that was already attached to your account.
+To recap the last post, the biggest frustration we saw with the old Sync setup process was that it didn't "work like other systems": users *thought* their email and password would be sufficient to get their data back, but in fact you need access to a device that was already attached to your account.
 This made it unsuitable for people with a single device, and made it mostly impossible to recover from the all-too-common case of losing your only browser.
-It also confused people who thought email+password was the way to set up a new browser.
+It also confused people who thought email+password was the standard way to set up a new browser.

-At about the same time, we were also building a new system called Firefox Accounts, aka "FxA", which will be used to manage access to Mozilla's new server-based features like the application marketplace and FirefoxOS-specific services.
+In addition, we've been building a new system called Firefox Accounts, aka "FxA", which will be used to manage access to Mozilla's new server-based features like the application marketplace and FirefoxOS-specific services.

 So our design constraints for the new Sync setup process were: